raffled/twitteRStorm/tutorial/tutorial.md

 ```

 ## Setting up the Topology
 Now that we have a `data.frame` of tweets, we can use these to simulate an `RStorm` topology.
-Recall from the presentation that our spout will be a `data.frame` of tweets, and we will have the following bolts:
+From here, we will build the following bolts to simulate how a stream would look like:

 Bolt | Purpose
 -----|-------------